uber-web/math.gl/docs/roadmap.md

 # Roadmap

-## Typescript types

-This is on track for 3.2 release.

 ## 3D Primitives

-- Move the primitives from luma.gl
+- Add a submodule with the geometry primitives from luma.gl.

 ### Geometry Processing